ISFJ at the Workplace

 Some people tend to take advantage of the ISFJ’s helpful nature.
 This can cause two issues.
 The first is that the ISFJ person will feel overburdened with other peoples’ work.
 Secondly, the inability to refuse can add to the stress.
 Since they avoid conflicting situations, they find it extremely difficult to refuse to take on other peoples’ work.
 Couple that with their belief that one must help everyone and life can get stressful.

 The ISFJ employee is a sensitive soul and can’t take criticism easily.
 Any form of criticism is thought of as a personal attack.
 The defender personality will keep thinking about it for days and start to feel guilty about it.
-Since their happiness depends on others’ mood and happiness, a change in the workplace aura will cause a change in them as well.
+Since their happiness depends on others’ moods and happiness, a change in the workplace aura will cause a change in them as well.

 You will often find ISFJs take a bigger share of the guilt or burden.
 They also will not be able to jump from one task to another in a jiffy.
 This makes it difficult for this type to adjust in areas, such as startups, where change is constant.
-They, instead, love the fixed and stable ones.
+They, instead, they love fixed and stable ones.

 Traditional Mindset of an ISFJ

 The ISFJ personality prefers to stick by defined and set rules rather than experiment and take risks.
 Because they are disciplined, the areas that are best for the defender personality are those that require adherence to rules and norms.
 For any task, ISFJs prefer clear and defined goals.
 Without clarity, they find it hard to work.
-With clarity, they will take up an organised approach.
+With clarity, they will take up an organized approach.

-Very rarely will you find an ISFJ dropping discipline for a risky venture.
+Very rarely will you find an ISFJ dropping discipline for a risky venture?
 Jobs or projects that require improvisation aren’t the ones where they will thrive.
 The less ambiguous the work, the better they perform.

 Because of the ISFJ nature to stick to existing norms, people assume they don’t adapt to change.
 It isn’t as if ISFJs are averse to change, just that they need time to adjust.
 That said, traditional workplaces are best suited for the defender personality rather than a workplace that is fast-paced, dynamic and constantly changing.